Activity Perceptual Style™ and Communication

 Conversations might drift as one story reminds you of another.

 These aren’t flaws — they’re just natural aspects of your style.
-With awareness, they become opportunities to refine your communication even further.
+With awareness, they become opportunities to enhance connection and deepen understanding.

 Why Understanding Your Perceptual Style Matters